 This powerplant was announced by Mitsubishi at the 1983 Tokyo Motor Show.
 It featured a special 3 valves per cylinder head that featured 2 intake valves, one is in constant operation, while the other is electronically controlled to come into operation only over 2500 rpm.
 It was marketed as to provide good top end performance without having to sacrifice power at the lower end of the rev range, which was critical in turbocharged engines.

 For the Starion “evolution” (ET), this engine was bored out to 2140 cc (from 1995 cc) to maximise the x1.4 forced induction multiplier of the Group B regulations.
 The resulting 2996 cc adjusted figure would efficiently put the car into the 2500~2999 cc engine class which dictated the minimum weight and tire sizes that needed be met.
-The evolution engine produced an output of approximately 350 BHP.
+The evolution engine produced an output of approximately 350 BHP on full song.

 The bodywork of the rally car was based on the “widebody” version of the production Starion.
 The most notable difference is the redesigned front end that used more reliable fixed lights rather than the pop-up units.
 This allowed the nose to be shortened by 6 inches, which saved a bit of weight, and permitted a larger radiator grille for extra cooling.